mono0926/LicensePlist/README.md

 - Default: None.
 - If this path is specified, a markdown acknowledgements file will be generated.
   - [Example is here](https://github.com/mono0926/LicensePlist/blob/master/Assets/acknowledgements.md)

+#### `--license-file-names`

+- Default: `LICENSE, LICENSE.txt, LICENSE.md`.
+- License file name variants.
+Might be used only in combination with `--package-checkout-path`.

 #### `--force`